New employee at NHH

 Bring the following documents to the branch of the bank you wish to open an account:

 Internet banking is the most convenient way to transfer money and pay bills and is therefore recommended.
-After your visit to the bank, you will receive your bank card, pin code and code device (unit) and password or the BankID app with password.
+After your visit to the bank, you will receive your bank card, pin code and code device (unit) separately in the post.

 BankID is an electronic credential for secure identification and signing on the web, and can be ordered in your bank.
 You can use regular BankID with a code device (unit) and password or bank app BankID on mobile with pin code.
 In addition to banking, you can use BankID for both electronic signature and identification on a wide range of public services.